remip48/AISanalyze/README.md

 You can:

--   Calculate the distance and time travelled for each vessel (defined by MMSI) between every AIS signal, as well as the corresponding speed (km/h), using **AIStravel** function.
+-   calculate the distance and time travelled for each vessel (defined by MMSI) between every AIS signal, as well as the corresponding speed (km/h), using **AIStravel** function;

--   Interpolate the MMSI locations at the desired times with the function **AISinterpolate_at**.
+-   interpolate the MMSI locations at the desired times with the function **AISinterpolate_at**.
 To restrict the computation time and not interpolate tracks of vessels that are not of interest, the function asks to associate every time with a location (longitude,